Bikudebug/tennis_action_recognisation/README.md

 Tennise_dataset_GT.xlsx
 ```

-In the original workflow for this project:

-- videos `1, 4, 6` were used for training
-- videos `2, 5` were used for testing
-- uncertain labels such as `D`, `DS`, and doubtful notes were excluded from clean training labels

 ## How Frame Labels Are Built

 For supervised action recognition, each annotated contact/proxy frame is expanded into a fixed window.